adriana-camelia/Hangman/README.md

-It's time to save hangman!
-To play the game, please run the 'main' file.
-Enjoy!
+The game code can be found in the 'main' file.
+Good luck saving hangman!